-Din Tai Fung may be the uncrowned king of soup dumplings in Los Angeles, but in New York, it is Joe’s Shanghai that rules.
-There are 3 branches of Joe’s Shanghai in New York and the one in Chinatown is supposed to be so popular, that you risk spending a lot of time queuing outside, if you’re not there when they open.
+Din Tai Fung may be the king of soup dumplings in Los Angeles, but in New York City, it is Joe’s Shanghai that rules.
+There are 3 branches of Joe’s Shanghai in New York City and the one in Chinatown is supposed to be so popular, that you risk spending a lot of time queuing outside, if you’re not there when they open.

 To be honest, I had troubles believing that, as I walked through the lazy streets of Chinatown one morning.
 Most of the restaurants I passed were either closed or completely empty and seriously, who wants soup dumplings so bad at 11:00 in the morning?
 Quite a lot of people, I later found out, when I finally reached Pell St. and recognized the green sign with yellow letters from a picture on the restaurant’s website.